Hot Shelter downgrades

 The starting area in Act 2 also received some redesign.
 The area around the first checkpoint is one of the few places in the entire game where the Gamecube’s lighting surpasses the original game:

-The areas before and after the checkpoint have more questionable redesigns.
+The areas before and after the checkpoint have also had redesigns.
 The stone floor was replaced with a sand texture that has visible seams on the right side, and the rocks on the wall are slightly more repetitive than the original texture:

 The mirror room is where things start breaking again.
 When it goes dark, the Gamecube version has some minor artifacts in the distance, while the PC version glitches out and displays the sky texture.
 This happens because of reduced draw distance in the ports.
 This doesn’t fix itself until you get far enough into the mirror room: